Assess Vulnerability & Risk

 Understanding Vulnerability

-To determine if an asset is vulnerable, first consider its sensitivity to the hazards it is exposed to.
+To determine if an asset is vulnerable, you'll first consider its sensitivity to the hazards it is exposed to.
 Is the hazard capable of damaging the asset?

 - If the potential impact from a hazard is minimal, the asset is not sensitive.
 For example, assets such as parking lots are generally not sensitive to severe weather.